evilnose/PyRKViewer/docs/source/index.rst

 University of Washington - Sauro Lab

-SBcoyote is a visualization tool for drawing the reaction networks written by wxPython (https://www.wxpython.org/) and applicable for different platforms.
+SBcoyote is a visualization tool for drawing reaction networks written with wxPython (https://www.wxpython.org/) and applicable for different platforms.
 It can draw reactants, products, reactions, and compartments.
-Its features are listed below but not limited to:
+Its features include, but are not limited to:

-* It supports floating and boundary species.
+* Support for floating and boundary species.
-* Reactions can be displayed using Bezier curves and straight lines.
+* Option to display reactions using Bezier curves and straight lines.
-* It has plugin support, with some plugin examples: arrow designer, random network, auto layout and etc.
+* Plugin support, with some plugin examples: arrow designer, random network, auto layout and etc.

 .. toctree::
    :maxdepth: 2